dmd-program/dmd-300-sp17/README.md

 Development notes:

 Dmd 300

+Self-directed Project

+4 week project:

+project proposal

+Proposal feedback

+1. Professionalization project
-1. Pathway Narrative and presentation
+   * Pathway Narrative and presentation
    * 200 word statement
    * WORK
    * What inspires, motivates, and structures your work
    * What have you taken?
    * What work did you produce?
    * What medium would you like to work in?
 What kind of work would you like to make?
 2. Compare dmd 100 pathway statement to 300

 Projects